RBLucky/RBLucky/README.md

-# Hi there, I'm Lucky Nkosi 🍀
+# Hi there, I'm Lucky🍀
 🌍I'm a full-stack developer based in Johannesburg, South Africa.<br>

 ## 🌐 Socials: